LeanneLibGriff/nine-repro/Step7CloudBackup.md

 ## Cloud Storage of your Data
 ---

----
 Cloud storage provides a convenient way to store, back up and retrieve data.

-Griffith has three different types of cloud storage made especially for research
+At Griffith, three types of data storage are available to researchers
----

 #### [Research Drive](https://research-storage.griffith.edu.au/drive/)
 Research Drive is a good option for your day-to-day working files.
 It is unlimited and can be shared with your Griffith collaborators (but not externally).